wassimk/scalpel.nvim/README.md

 # scalpel.nvim

 **scalpel.nvim** is a Neovim plugin designed to expedite your find/replace workflow within a buffer.
-It sets up Neovim's native [`substitution`](https://neovim.io/doc/user/usr_10.html#10.2) command, automating some steps to eliminate excessive typing.
+It sets up Neovim's native [`substitution`](https://neovim.io/doc/user/usr_10.html#10.2) command, automating some steps to eliminate some typing.

 ![scalpel-nvim demo](demo.gif)